 Business events that are implemented in Finance and Operations

 In Finance and Operations, business events are implemented in some business processes out of the box.
 These business events include both workflow and non-workflow business events.
-For more information, see Application business events and Workflow business events.
+For more information, see Application business events, Workflow business events, and Alerts as business events.

 A developer must use extensions to implement new business events.
 For more information, see Business events developer documentation.

 The business events catalog can be accessed from System administration > Set up > Business events.
 The business event catalog lists the business events that are available in the instance of Finance and Operations that you're using.
 The catalog is useful because it shows which business events are available, and you can filter it by category, business event ID, and name.

 The category of a business event identifies its source in Finance and Operations.
 Business events that originate from the workflow system are assigned to the Workflow category.
 For business events that originate from other modules, the module name is used as the category name.